KornelJahn/advent-of-code-2022/README.md

 # Advent of Code 2022

-Solutions are in [Julia](https://julialang.org/) language.
+Solutions of [Advent of Code 2022](https://adventofcode.com/2022) puzzles in [Julia](https://julialang.org/) language.

-Solutions for example and real inputs are implemented as unit tests.
-Within the repo directory, they can be run as
+They can be tested for example and real inputs by running unit test from the repo directory as
 ```sh
 julia test/runtests.jl
 ```